ibowditch/userdocs/_sources/server.md

 (memb-quals)=
 ### Member Qualifications

 Member qualifications are managed by the RFS, and are stored on their SAP server.
-The Sign-In system uses member qualifications in various areas, including the {ref}`Member List<memb-list-quals>` and in events, so that users can see the qualification status of members.
+RFStag uses member qualifications in various areas, including the {ref}`Member List<memb-list-quals>` and in events, so that users can see the qualification status of members.

-Training Officers can download qualifications for their Brigade into an excel file, and this can now be {ref}`uploaded to the Sign-In system<sync-sap>` so that it accurately reflects the current qualifications held by members in this Brigade.
+Training Officers can download qualifications for their Brigade into an excel file, and this can now be {ref}`uploaded to RFStag<sync-sap>` so that it accurately reflects the current qualifications held by members in this Brigade.
 There is no need to maintain parallel records of qualifications, as the system will use those imported from the SAP listing.